Jeyroux/boggle/README.md

 ## Setting up Github

 - [x] Create a README.md file
-- [ ] Set up Github
+- [x] Set up Github on my computer
-- [ ] Drag existing code into Github (created with the help of microsoft copilot)
+- [x] Drag existing code into Github (created with the help of microsoft copilot)
-- [ ] Describe how to run the Boggle project
+- [x] Describe how to run the boggle project

 ## Boggle